 Brass: 809FComposition: 701FHistorical Performance: 702FKeyboard: 812FPercussion 710FStrings: 704FVocal: 850FWoodwind: 801F

-2 years full-time.
-This course is also available on a part-time basis over 3 years upon request, except for conductors and vocalists.
-Please contact us if you would like to explore part-time options.Masters qualifications & study routes Learning & teaching Opportunities Entry requirements How to apply Enquiries
+2 years full-time or 3 years part-time (part-time study is not available to vocalists)Masters qualifications & study routes Learning & teaching Opportunities Entry requirements How to apply Enquiries

 Normally taken over two years, the MPerf develops performers’ practical skills, complemented by options which reflect current vocational and professional needs.
 Such skills are particularly relevant for those who aim to enter the profession as practitioners at the highest level and who need to meet the current practical demands of the music industry.